Professor, Coordinator of Musicology

 School of Music 324

-Dr. Murphy-Manley served two terms as secretary-treasurer for the American Musicological Society - Southwest Chapter (Texas, Arkansas, and Oklahoma), and in the Spring of 2015 she was elected President.
+Dr. Murphy-Manley served two terms as secretary-treasurer for the American Musicological Society-Southwest Chapter (Texas, Arkansas, and Oklahoma), and served as President of the Chapter in 2015-16.
 She is the managing editor of the American Musicological Society Southwest Chapter Conference Proceedings, and is an associate editor of Inquiry: Critical Thinking Across the Disciplines.
 In 2012, she produced Newton D. Strandberg: Essays and Sketches (Parma Recordings, Ravello Records), an extended-content CD-ROM which includes performances by the London Symphony Orchestra, the New York Chamber Symphony, and the Czech Radio Symphony Orchestra.
 She is currently creating a thematic catalog for the works of Newton Strandberg and the third edition of her book, A Concise and Friendly Guide to Music History, was released in 2015 by Cengage Publishing.
 Dr. Murphy-Manley has written prose and painted all of her adult life.
 She has posted samples of each on her personal website: https://murphymanley.github.io/